 - 2 teaspoons cinnamon

-- Divide the dough into four equal size balls and flatten each into disks.
-Wrap each in saran wrap and chill for two hours or overnight in the refrigerator.
+- Lightly flour a clean surface and dump dough onto the surface.
+Divide the dough into four equal sized balls (I use a scale) and flatten each into a disk.
+Dough will be slightly sticky.
+Wrap each disk in saran wrap and chill for two hours or ideally overnight.
+It also freezes well for up to 2 months.

 - In a small bowl, combine finely chopped bittersweet chocolate, granulated sugar and cinnamon.